 How to Submit

 - The scores must not be more than five years old from August 1 of the application year.
-For example, if you submit your application between August 2021 and January 2022, your score report must be dated August 1, 2016, or later.
+For example, if you submit your application between August 2022 and January 2023 for Fall 2023 admission, your score report must be dated August 1, 2017, or later.

 - We do not accept expired scores, personal copies of scores, or attested or notarized score reports.

 - Some departments require a GRE subject test score.
-To determine if your department requires a GRE subject test score, see the department listing in the Departments and Programs section of The Graduate School website.
+To determine if your department requires a GRE subject test score, see the department listing in the Programs and Degrees section of The Graduate School website.

 - Be sure to take the GRE in time for official scores to reach The Graduate School by the application deadline.
 It will take 2-3 business days (Monday-Friday) for your test scores to link to your application after submission.